You’ll love this creamy cauliflower Alfredo if you are looking for an Alfredo sauce without heavy cream.

 Pasta

 Serve the sauce with your favorite pasta.
-We love egg-free fettuccine, linguine, or bucatini, but you can use any shape.
+We love fettuccine, linguine, or bucatini, but you can use any shape.

 For gluten-free, use gluten-free noodles.